turingschool/backend-curriculum-site/module2/lessons/model_testing_in_sinatra.md

 Now run your test again from the command line using `rspec`.
 Passing test?
 Great!

-Run the test again.
+Run the test again a few times.
 Failing test!
-Damn.
+Hmm.

 What's happening here?
-Before we were saving new films to our development database every time we ran our test suite.
+Before we were saving new songs to our development database every time we ran our test suite.
 Now we're doing the same thing to our test database.
 What we'd like to do is to clear out our database after each test.
 We could create these methods in each one of our tests, but there's a tool that will help us here: [Database Cleaner](https://github.com/DatabaseCleaner/database_cleaner).

 In the test/development section of your Gemfile add the following line: